otoo-peacemaker/Jetpack-compose/colabs/BasicStateCodelab/README.md

 An app's "state" is any value that can change over time.
 This is a very broad definition and encompasses everything from a Room database to a variable in a class.

 ### Key Terms and Notes:
-- State determines what is shown in the UI at any particular time.
+- **State** determines what is shown in the UI at any particular time.
-- Any action that causes the modification of state is called an *"event"*
+- Any action that causes the modification of state is called an **"event"**
 - State is.
 Events happen.
+- **The Composition**: A description of the UI built by Jetpack Compose when it executes composables.
+- **Initial composition**: creation of a Composition by running composables the first time.
+- **Recomposition**: Re-running composables to update the Composition when data changes.
-- Recompose: The process of updating the state on event click/trigger and redrawing/re-rendering the result(ie the new state) to the UI.
+The process of updating the state on an event click/trigger and redrawing/re-rendering the result(ie the new state) to the UI.

 All Android apps display state to the user.
 A few examples of state in Android apps are: